Annie-AA/Quote_Extraction_for_News/README.md

 ------------------------
 ```

-* the PARC corpus was retrieved from the author of this papaer
+#### Reference
 Pareti, S. (2016).
 PARC 3.0: A Corpus of Attribution Relations.
+In *Proceedings of the Tenth International Conference on Language Resources and Evaluation (LREC'16)*. pages 3914-3920.
+Portorož, Slovenia.